Yamaha 2023. Two-Wheeler Global Sales Struggle (-0.9%)

 Yamaha Global Sales Trend

-For decades Yamaha rule in the global 2-wheeler scenario has been to follow – by wide distance – the market leader (Honda) unable to fill the gap, but holding solid rule of “first of the others”.
+For decades Yamaha rule in the global 2-wheeler scenario has been to follow – by wide distance – the market leader (Honda) unable to fill the gap, but holding a solid rule of “first of the others”.

 When in 2011 Honda and Hero divorced creating Hero Corporation as a stand alone company, initially just in India and progressively all over the world, Hero has rapidly grew up overtaking Yamaha in second place.